Zurc/lasaldelavida/episodio5-learning.md

 The only values that are not truthy in JavaScript are the following (a.k.a. falsy values):

-null
+-null
-undefined
+-undefined
-0
+-0
-"" (the empty string)
+-"" (the empty string)
-false
+-false
-NaN
+-NaN

 ### 23 Oct 2019